 Other natural sources include:

-- Fiber-rich foods – Fiber helps to absorb the excess uric acid, so include lots of oats, bananas, jowar, bajra in your diet
+- Fibre-rich foods – Fiber helps to absorb the excess uric acid, so include lots of oats, bananas, jowar, bajra in your diet

 - Cherries – Cherries are also known to reduce the risks associated with a gout attack